abde1khaliq/Kribton/docs/docs/index.md

 ## Kribton

-Kribton is a lightning‑fast Python web framework built for developers who want to create APIs and web applications effortlessly.
-It combines speed with a clean, intuitive file structure, so you can focus on building instead of boilerplate.
+Kribton is a lightning‑fast Python web framework built for developers who want to create APIs and web applications effortlessly so you can focus on building instead of boilerplate.
 Take a look at how simple its syntax can be.

 ## A minute of context